Metallo: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, John Corben is under the command of General Sam Lane.
 General Lane tells him to talk to Lois Lane, when she keeps questioning where Superman is.
 It is implied that Corben and Lois once had a relationship.
 When Superman escapes from the military's custody, Corben is seen enlisting in what appears to be a military project co-opted by Lex Luthor, General Lane, and young scientist Dr. John Henry Irons—"Project Steel Soldier"—to go against Superman.
 Corben is seen in the experimental Metal-Zero/"Metal 0" suit with scientists, mostly Irons, trying to help him.
 He continues believing that he did it for the affection of Lois and when the robotic needles are in his head, Coined "Metallo", he takes control and his heart bursts, then screams "Where is Superman?"
-Although the attack on Superman succeeds, Metallo is revealed to have been subverted by Brainiac as part of his own plans, and his rampage is defeated when Doctor Irons uses an armored suit of his own to fight Corben and upload a computer virus that he designed in the event of such a situation.
+Although the attack on Superman succeeds, Metallo is revealed to have been subverted by Brainiac as part of his own plans, and his rampage is defeated when Irons uses an armored suit of his own to fight Corben and upload a computer virus that he designed in the event of such a situation.
 After escaping, and still under Brainiac's control, Corben continued to fight Superman until he was able to reason with Metallo and to fight Brainiac's influence because of his feelings for Lois Lane.
 In doing so, Corben attacked Brainiac until Superman could defeat the villain, but he subsequently fell into a coma and was taken back by the army.

 It was revealed during the "Forever Evil" storyline that the armor was keeping him alive thanks to alien technology, but without a heart he would soon die.
 General Lane told his scientists to find a way to save him since he helped to save Metropolis.
 He was later given a kryptonite heart to keep him alive since it was the only energy compatible with his cybernetics.
 After 31 months in a vegetative state, Corben was brought back with a shard of kryptonite to active duty in the U.S. Army.
-Since his actions caused the deaths of hundreds of civilians, General Lane tried to kill him by exploding the plane he was being carried in.
+Since his actions caused the deaths of hundreds of civilians, Lane tried to kill him by exploding the plane he was being carried in.
 He survived and sought vengeance against Lane at his base, only to be confronted by an upgraded soldier like himself "Metal-2.0".
 When Corben proves too much, Metal-2.0 activates his self-destruct mechanism, hoping to destroy Corben along with himself.
 However, he is saved by the Scarecrow and offered a place in the Secret Society of Super Villains, now calling himself Metallo.
 Ultraman later rips off his kryptonite heart, because of his addiction to the mineral.